Carolee Schneemann at Bryn Mawr: Video Sculptures, Photographs, Manuscripts, and a Performative Lecture

 Tuesday, September 30, 7:00-8:00 pm, Canaday Library Gallery

 The performative lecture by Carolee Schneemann originally scheduled for this evening has been postponed due to an injury sustained by the artist.
-The perfomance will take place Saturday, November 8 after the film screening and the gallery talk.
+The performance will take place Saturday, November 8 after the film screening and the gallery talk.
 See November 8, below.

 Public Lecture: "Between Body and Environment: Carolee Schneemann's Kinetic Theater"